MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/purchasing-how-process-purchase-returns-cancellations.md

 10. On the **Purchase Return Order** page, in the **Return Reason Code** field on each line, select the reason for the return.
 11. Choose the **Post** action.

-## <a name="to-create-a-replacement-purchase-order-from-a-purchase-return-order"></a>To create a replacement purchase order from a purchase return order
+## To create a replacement purchase order from a purchase return order

 You may agree with your vendor that they compensate you for a purchased item by replacing the item.
 The replacement item can be the same or it can be different.
 This situation could occur if the vendor mistakenly shipped the wrong item.